This morning on my ocean swim with friends at Apollo Bay a wild dolphin appeared in the water very close to us and a remarkable encounter followed.

 Sue saw some dolphins up close near the harbour wall.
 The next contact was when a single dolphin surfaced right beside Michelle and Mary about 150m offshore and 300m+ north of the wall where we entered the water.
 I swam across 30-40m to join them upon hearing the exhilaration and excitement in their voices at what they had just experienced.
 The dolphin disappeared momentarily then surfaced again right beside Mary and greeted the three of us.
 Then Sonja and Vicki joined us, and a series of unhurried wonderful audiences with this dolphin followed.
 Susie was doing a longer swim, but joined us and saw the dolphin up close on her return leg.
 The pattern of the encounters was simple.
 The dolphin would disappear after spending time with us, the pod of swimmers would briefly resume swimming north, and the dolphin would reappear and repeat.
 Eventually it didn’t reappear, and we think it may have gone out to sea a little to feed.
 By this stage we were 450-500m from the wall.
 The return swim seemed effortless, mainly because my thoughts were consumed with what we had just experienced.

-Wonderful aspects of this dolphin choosing to swim with us included seeing it in smooth and powerful motion at much less than arms’ length from us.
+Wonderful aspects of this dolphin choosing to swim with us involved seeing it in smooth and powerful motion at much less than arms’ length from us.
 Each of us experienced the dolphin surfacing, porpoising and diving with effortless power and verve at very close quarters.

 A couple of times the dolphin swam directly beneath me at a distance of a metre or so, and rolled on its back as it glided past me.
 The visibility underwater wasn’t great.
 But I could see enough to have no hesitation, despite needing a breath, in leaving my face in the water until it swam out of visual range.
 It surfaced right beside me at one point and I saw its whole head and blowhole out of the water at very close range, as well as its back and dorsal fin.
 The front of its head was lighter in colour than its body, which was various shades of grey.
-There were scuff marks on its body and dorsal fin which were no doubt a unique record of this creature’s life in the ocean.
+There were marks on its body and dorsal fin which were no doubt a unique record of this creature’s life in the ocean.
 The texture of its skin could easily be seen – it looked solid but smooth and rubbery.
 The water flowing over and around its body flashed in the sunlight.
 The swimmers were reasonably close together when this was occurring, and the speed and agility of its movements without touching any of us was exhilarating.

-A memorable moment, while I was swimming, was when it approached me from directly behind without me being aware it was there and appeared directly beneath me at speed and without a lot of separation.
+A memorable moment was when it approached me while I was swimming from directly behind (without me being aware it was there) and appeared directly beneath me at speed and without a lot of separation.
 I lifted my head and looked forward.
 It surfaced right in front of me at that moment and rose out of the water at speed in a beautiful porpoising arc.
 To see this manoeuvre while in the water directly behind and close to the dolphin was thrilling.
 The white water of its wake was streaming over its body.
 It then circled back and joined us all again.

-But the remarkable and unique aspect of this dolphin so actively and intimately engaging with us was that at various times it swam right up to each of us and just stopped, looking directly at us with its nose and head partially out of the water.
+But the remarkable and unique aspect of this dolphin so actively and intimately engaging with us was that at various times it swam up to each of us and just stopped, looking directly at us with its nose and head partially out of the water.
 Its blowhole was out of the water and clearly visible.
 The back of its body was submerged.
 Its tail flukes were under the water.
 Its dorsal fin was partly out of the water, and its pectoral fins were motionless by its side underwater.
 We could look into its eyes.
 I did not hesitate in embracing the irresistible self-deception of seeing a smile in the fixed curved line of its closed mouth.
 The dolphin was not swimming or moving much at all.
-It just floated there, as if checking us out one by one, face to face at a distance of a foot or so.
+It just floated there, as if checking us out one by one, face to face.
 This did not occur fleetingly.
 It was relaxed and deliberate.
 Most of us were appraised by the dolphin more than once in this manner.
 These unusual up close and personal encounters lasted longer than I expected, then the dolphin would turn and swim or dive away.

 I was moved by this unique experience even though I have swum with dolphins before – see the couple of paras under the sub-heading ‘The Awesomeness of an Ocean Swim with Wild Dolphins’ in an earlier post at: https://southernoceanblog.com/2020/03/21/a-few-things-that-havent-changed-recently/